rmosolgo/graphql-ruby/guides/javascript_client/sync.md

-`--header={key}:{value}` | Add a header to the outgoing HTTP request (may be repeated) `--add-typename` | Add `__typename` to all selection sets (for use with Apollo Client) `--verbose` | Output some debug information `--changeset-version` | Set a {% internal_link "Changeset Version", "/changesets/installation#controller-setup" %} when syncing these queries
+`--header={key}:{value}` | Add a header to the outgoing HTTP request (may be repeated) `--add-typename` | Add `__typename` to all selection sets (for use with Apollo Client) `--verbose` | Output some debug information `--changeset-version` | Set a {% internal_link "Changeset Version", "/changesets/installation#controller-setup" %} when syncing these queries. (`context[:changeset_version]` will also be required at runtime, when running these stored operations.)

 You can see these and a few others with `graphql-ruby-client sync --help`.